didalik/root/README.md

 ### dak/hex/agent

-- Add ClawableHexa Issuer
-- Add HEXA Issuer
+- Add ClawableHexa and HEXA assets Issuer
 - Add Agent
 - Have Agent trust ClawableHexa and HEXA assets
 - Fund Agent with ClawableHexa and HEXA assets